3.0 hours each | THREE-credits-per-hour each | 9.0 Mainpro+ credits each | EACH UNIQUE

 Q1 What practical steps can be taken to reduce the fear of cancer recurrence?

-Q3 What are the top ten practical recommendations in the Canadian Pediatric Society’s position paper on the management of childhood anxiety?
+Q3 What are the top ten real-world recommendations in the Canadian Pediatric Society’s position paper on the management of childhood anxiety?

 Q7 What is the #1 changeable MDD risk factor, according to a Mayo Clinic study following 40,000 adults for 7 years?